rbowen/presentations/plan_to_fork/slides.md

 This is a sample from a real-world planning document.
 It lays out clear steps across four major checkpoints.
 Every milestone has both pre-work and post-event work.
 Planning like this ensures rapid, confident response when time matters most.

+What would it actually take to get here?
+Are the parts of the project that would be hard to reproduce?
+Document those, and set about simplification and more transparency.
+Because, in a worst case where you have to fork, you will now be responsible for that.

+Do you understand the infrastructure needs of the project?
+Is it all on Github, or is there shadow infra somewhere?

 ---

 ### Budget and Headcount

 **Sample Plan Needs:**

-- 11 headcount (engineering, community)
+- *xyz* headcount (engineering, community)
-- $1.7M program budget
+- $xxM program budget
 - Legal, marketing, events, foundation onboarding
+- Make sure management understands the cost
+- How will you measure success?

 ???

 Forking isn’t free.
 You'll need engineers, community managers, legal help, and event presence.
 The upfront and ongoing costs should be weighed against the risks of project unavailability.
 And this cost should be budgeted *before* any crisis.

----

-### Share your plan

-* Consider sharing your plan with the community
-* Be careful about how you phrase it, so that it does not sound like a threat
-* On second thought, probably better not to
+Note that it's not sufficient to staff the project with warm bodies.
+They need to be people who are respected by the community, and who the community will follow.
+Start *today* earning trust in the project so that you have those people, and that you identify your company as a place where people like that might want to work.

+Remember that this is a one-way door, since it is a promise to your customers and the community.

 ---